Nfinger/docs/source/index.html.md

 # Introduction

 Welcome to the [Provide](http://provide.services/) ident and goldmine API  portal.
-Ident API lets you manage Provide platform users and applications.
-Goldmine gives you the power to leverage public blockchain information in building best-of-breed applications.
-Both ident and goldmine API are RESTful and use HTTP.
+Ident microservice lets you manage Provide platform users and applications.
+Goldmine API gives you the power to leverage public blockchain information in building best-of-breed applications.
+Both ident and goldmine are RESTful.

 # Authentication